Sobolev differentiable stochastic flows for SDEs with singular coefficients: Applications to the transport equation

-where $Du(t,x)$ is the weak derivative of $u(t,x)$ in the space-variable. \end{definition}
+where $Du(t,x)$ is the weak derivative of $u(t,x)$ in the following space-variable. \end{definition}

-Our definition of weak solution differs slightly from that of \cite {FlandoliGubinelliPriola} by the fact that we do not require any regularity on $b$ except boundedness.
+Our definition of a weak solution for (\ref{TransportEqDiff}) differs slightly from that in \cite {FlandoliGubinelliPriola} due to the fact that we do not require any regularity on the coefficient $b$ except Borel measurability and boundedness.
 To compensate for it, the expression depends on the weak derivative of $u(t,x)$.